mrtolkien/docker_python_packaging/README.md

 But if you decide to use a **local** python environment to compute dependencies, you could run into the following issues:
 - Having different python versions locally and in your Docker image leading to improper package versions
 - Having different operating systems that have different install dependencies for packages (like the very popular `psycopg2` having issues on MacOS)
-- Having packages already installed in your Docker image that are not compatible with the versions you will be pinning
+- Having packages already installed in your base Docker image that are not compatible with the versions you will be pinning

 So ideally, you need to:
-- Run a VM with the **same** operating system as your Docker image
+- Run a VM with the **same** operating system as your base Docker image
-	- Also includes architecture, which I was confronted to when working with my M1 MacBook Air
+	- This also includes architecture, which I was confronted to when working with my M1 MacBook Air
 - Install the **same** python version as your base Docker image in the VM
 - If any packages are installed in your [base Docker image](https://hub.docker.com/r/tiangolo/uvicorn-gunicorn-fastapi/), install them in the VM’s enviroment
 - Install additional python packages in the VM’s environment and use it as your development environment

-But this sounds very much like using Docker itself, doesn’t it?
+But this sounds very much like something Docker would be great at, doesn’t it?

 Which is why I think the right approach should be to do **everything** in Docker.
-Transitive dependencies should be computed **inside** the base Docker image that will be used.
+Transitive dependencies should be computed **inside** the base Docker image that will be used, and require only Docker to be installed to be computed.

-With this approach, the only local dependency is to have Docker installed.
-That’s it.

-## The solution
+## My solution

-The steps I take to keep the full process inside Docker are:
+My approach to keep the full process inside Docker is to use a logical dependency list of packages (`requirements.in`) and use it to compute transitive dependencies (`requirements.txt`) during the build process.
+That way I only maintain `requirements.in` and generate a `requirements.txt` from it when needed, and it will then be used in application build process.

+My process steps are:
 - Start from any Docker image, ideally pinning a mostly static image
-- If a `requirements.txt` file was not already generated, skip to the next step
-	- If it was, install version-pinned packages from it
+- If they exist, install pinned dependencies from `requirements.txt`
-- Copy our `requirements.in` logical dependencies file to the image and install the packages with `pip`
+- Else, install logical dependencies from `requirements.in` with `pip`
-	- If we are rebuilding the image, `requirements.txt` should already have installed everything with the right versions
-- Export our new python environment with `pip freeze` and retrieve the `requirements.txt` to replace our existing one
+	- In this situation, export our new python environment with `pip freeze` and retrieve the generated `requirements.txt`

-With this setup, simply deleting `requirements.txt` will trigger a full recalculation of transitive dependencies.
+With this setup, deleting `requirements.txt` will trigger a full recalculation of transitive dependencies.

-Those steps can be done easily thanks to the new [`BuildKit`](https://docs.docker.com/develop/develop-images/build_enhancements/) tool that was recently added in the mainline Docker releases.
-It adds the `COPY --from` feature to your `Dockerfile`, which allows you to export only the necessary `requirements.txt` file from your build.
+This process is made easy thanks to the [`BuildKit`](https://docs.docker.com/develop/develop-images/build_enhancements/) tool that was recently added in the mainline Docker releases.
+It adds the `COPY --from` feature to our `Dockerfile`, which allows us to export only the necessary `requirements.txt` file from our build.
+We also use `--mount=type=cache` to speed up the process and cache our `pypi` packages.

 You can clone this repository and run `docker build --output dependencies .` to see my simple implementation.
-I keep the `requirements` files in a `/dependencies` folder to allow for simpler syntax.
+It should generate a `/dependencies/requirements.txt` file.

-Here is the `Dockerfile`:
+Here is the `Dockerfile`, which adds `sqlalchemy` and `psycopg2` to the [`FastAPI](https://hub.docker.com/r/tiangolo/uvicorn-gunicorn-fastapi/)` Docker image :
 ```dockerfile
 # Start from the base Docker image you plan to use
 FROM tiangolo/uvicorn-gunicorn-fastapi:python3.8 AS env-stage